 Will I have to face the abuser in court to get a PPO?

-Maybe.
 A judge can issue you an ex parte domestic relationship PPO without a full court hearing and without the abuser present.
-An ex parte domestic relationship PPO is valid for at least 182 days (approximately 6 months).
+An ex parte domestic relationship PPO is valid for at least 182 days (approximately six months).
 Once the PPO is issued, the abuser will be notified that you have an order against him/her.1

 If the abuser does not request a court hearing, you will probably not have to go back to court.
 However, you should check with a domestic violence organization or legal resource in your community - the court in your area might have its own rules about this.
 To find an organization in your area to for legal help please visit MI Advocates and Shelters or MI Finding a Lawyer.